 Notice that sets 1-A and 1-B begin with iconic reading for your early elementary students who may not be ready to read standard notation yet.
 Sets 2-5 introduce one rhythmic element at a time in standard notation.
 Sets 6, 7, and 8 will challenge your upper elementary or even middle school students.

 If you do not have time to create your own rhythm pattern flashcards, check out these sets – Interactive Rhythm Flashcards on TpT.
 These sets include one general set for use throughout the school year and seven seasonally-themed rhythm card sets just for fun.

 Each set includes 16 interactive rhythm patterns for each level.
 That is a total of 128 rhythm patterns!

 Note: Each holiday set includes the same rhythm patterns.
 Only the icons and the themes have been changed.

-If you are interested in sequential resources to aid in the development of music literacy levels at your school, check out this post Music Literacy: Sequential Lessons Which Build on Prior Learning.
+If you are interested in more sequential resources to aid in the development of music literacy levels at your school, check out this blog post Music Literacy: Sequential Lessons Which Build on Prior Learning.

-Interactive rhythm pattern flashcards are a great tool to add to your toolbox.
-They can be pulled out when you have a few extra minutes in class or they can be a main focus of the lesson.
-Pair different holiday themes with different activities and it becomes a whole new thing!
+Interactive rhythm pattern flashcards are great resources to add to your toolbox.
+They can be pulled out when you have a few extra minutes in class or they can be the main focus of the lesson.
+Pair different holiday themes with different activities and they become a whole new lesson!
 Yes, learning to read rhythm patterns can be FUN!